Information / Buyers Guide / Price Guide

 Most 40 year old cars have had (at least) the paint and interior "restored as original" (new paint /fabric).
 Many of the mechanical components (starters, valves, transmissions) wear out and can be replaced with new or rebuilt parts that that are identical to 40 year old components.
 They have no wear and tear and work as new.
 If the part has been replaced or painted and the work duplicates the look, color, or operation of the factory made part, it is "restored as original".

-A tired "original" car in need of restoration is not inherently more valuable than one that has been restored as original.
+A tired "original" car with faded paint, pitting on the chrome, in need of work is not inherently more valuable than one that has been restored as original with all shiny paint, working components.
 The exception to this rule is the fabled low mileage car that has been sitting in Grandfathers dry, climate controlled, pest free barn since he lost his spectacles in 1968.
 The car is cosmetically very presentable ( #2 condition) and and all components are original "Ford Factory Made" in excellent working order , just needs a new battery and drive it away .

 Restored...
 You will often hear someone point to a classic car and ask with enthusiasm "is it restored" ?
 Strictly speaking, a restored car is an excellent #1 condition showcar.
 Practically every mechanical part on the car has been restored as original ..... replaced with a freshly manufactured aftermarket part (or NOS new old stock part), or repaired to factory new tolerances.
 Cosmetically, components have been replaced / repainted / rechromed / reupholstered, including metal, interior panels and hardware, seat covers and carpet, ......or the car has been sitting in the Twilight Zone.

 ...
 Collector cars are judged on a one to five scale :

 #2 and #3 condition cars are presentable "drivers" showing wear .
 They are a combination of "restored as original" and good, presentable, operable original components .
 Most collector cars are #2 and #3 condition.